lakejs/lake-docs/reference/index.md

 ### langList

-The language types for the dropdown.
+Defines the language types for the dropdown.

 * Type: `string[]`
 * Default: